We’re entering a season that seems to play out in three different ways for people.

 Of course, it’s also a favorite time of year for shopping, with many people eagerly anticipating the Black Friday and Cyber Monday deals.

 Unfortunately, for some, there’s something about the holidays that can also make this one of the most difficult times of the year.
-Especially this year, with the pandemic causing all kinds of problems, more people than usual are alone, out of work, or ill.
+Perhaps they’re ill or they recently lost someone they love.
 As a result, all the seasonal advertising and hype, and the sense that everyone but them is having a grand old time, can bring much pain.

 For the most part, I’m in the first camp.
-Even though we’ll celebrate Thanksgiving just with our immediate family this year, I welcome the reminder of all that I have to be grateful for.
-And even though we may not make it to a Christmas eve service this year, I look forward to celebrating the birth of our Savior who is central to all that I hold dear.
+I’m looking forward to celebrating Thanksgiving with extended family and friends this year.
+I welcome the reminder of all that I have to be grateful for.
+And I look forward to celebrating the birth of our Savior who is central to all that I hold dear.

 But I also have a foot in the third camp.
-While it’s been more than 15 years since my parents died, this season always reminds me of their final days.
-My mom died about 10 days before Christmas in 2003; my dad passed away less than a year later, the day after Thanksgiving in 2004.
+While it’s been about 20 years since my parents died, this season always reminds me of their final days.
+My mom died less than two weeks before Christmas in 2003; my dad passed away less than a year later, the day after Thanksgiving in 2004.
 I had the honor of being at their side when they each drew their final breaths.
 Sometimes I’m surprised by how vividly those memories live for me.

 All that to say that if the holidays bring you a mix of emotions, including some pain, I can relate.